-- Honest—Since many people with ASD are often black-and-white thinkers, it makes no sense to them to lie.
-They are not afraid to tell us what they really think.
-They tell the truth quite openly and accurately reflect their feelings, whether positive or negative.
+- Honest—Many people with ASD are often black-and-white thinkers, so it makes no sense to them to lie.
+They are not afraid to tell us what they really think, but they tell the truth quite openly and accurately reflect their feelings, whether positive or negative.

 - Non-judgmental—Because of their black-and-white thinking, people with ASD rarely compare others to any set of standards or expectations.
-They are more likely to accept differences, see us as we are and not expect us to change.
+Therefore, they are more likely to accept differences, see us as we are and not expect us to change.